-This device complies with part15 of the FCC rules.
+This device complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions:

-- 1) This device may not cause harmful interference, and - This device must accept any interference received, including interference that may cause undesired operation.
+1) this device may not cause harmful interference, and

+2) this device must accept any interference received, including interference that may cause undesired operation.